 A simple and effective approach to brand strategy through applied ethos, pathos and logos.

 Ethos – Appeal to ethics

-First we need to understand the philosophies that shape the world we live in, our cultural differences, how it determines our political governance, indoctrination, social structures and behaviour.
-This provides a general outline of the populations ethical and moral fabric, which is extremely important as it determines what we consider to be socially acceptable and how we aspire to progress naturally.
+First we need to understand the ideologies that shape the world we live in, our cultural differences, how it determines our political governance, indoctrination, social structures and behaviour.
+This provides a general outline of the populations ethical and moral fabric which acts as the cornerstone for what we consider to be socially acceptable and how we aspire to progress naturally.
 Our ethics and morals form habitual human behaviour that are most commonly sparked by the subconscious.
-It drives our daily decision making, and is also responsible for the choices we make as consumers.
+It drives our day to day decision making, and is also responsible for our choice patterns as consumers.

 A deeper understanding of ethos will guide the approach during the strategy stage.
 In order to develop a long lasting rapport a brand must align it's values to those of it's intended market.
 A brand with well considered values has the power to become a representation of character in someone's life, an extension of who they are and how they wish to be perceived.

 Pathos – Appeal to emotion

 We all have a natural inclination to want to belong, whether it be to a certain group, class, scene or tribe.
 To achieve this we project our emotions outward - the clothes we wear, the music we listen to, the cars we drive, the phones we own and the houses and suburbs we live in - almost every choice we make can be traced back to our emotive reasoning.
 Through these expressions we strive to attract like minded people who share our interests, passions and most importantly our live’s.